refraction-networking/conjure/application/transports/wrapping/prefix/README.md

 # Prefix Transport

-This package impleemnts the prefix transport for the conjure refraction-networking system.
+This package implements the prefix transport for the conjure refraction-networking system.
 The prefix transport operates in much the same way as the min transport, sending a tag in the fist packet signalling to the station that the flow has knowledge of a secret shared with the station by a previous registration.